Skip to main content

 1 mentions Positive Neutral Negative

-• “You can't take your time with battles because you're constantly under a stupid time limit, forcing you to throw yourself against an enemy repeatedly and hope something sticks quickly so you can progress through another tedious level.”
+• “You can't take your time with battles because you're constantly on this stupid time limit, which forces you to repeatedly throw yourself against an enemy and hope something sticks quickly to progress through another tedious level.”

 50%Critics’ scoreBased on 1 critic reviews